-Baralacha La Pass is a high altitude mountain pass in the Zanskar range of the Himalayas.
+Baralacha La Pass is a high-altitude mountain pass in the Zanskar range of the Himalayas.
 The pass is located in Lahaul Valley of Himachal Pradesh along the Manali Leh Highway.
 Also known as Baralcha La, it sits at an elevation of 4,890 meters (16,043 ft).

 From Mid October to early May, Baralacha La remains buried deep under snow.
 During the months of January and February, it receives as much as 50 ft of snow due.
 It is the first pass to close on Leh Manali road and the last one to open.
-BRO starts their snow clearing operation sometime in March and finally declare Baralacha La open sometime in May, much after the opening of Rohtang Pass.
+BRO starts their snow clearing operation sometime in March and finally declares Baralacha La open sometime in May, much after the opening of Rohtang Pass.

-Baralacha La Pass status – CLOSED
+Baralacha La Pass status – OPEN

 If you were traveling from Manali to Leh, Baralacha La will be the second pass that you will cross, after Rohtang.
 If you were just visiting Manali or Lahaul Valley, a visit to the top of the pass is highly recommended.
 Read on to find out more.

 About Baralacha La

 There are several things that make Baralacha La worth a visit.
 It is one of those passes where you will always find snow, even during the peak summer season.
 The picture that I posted above of snow walls was clicked in the first week of July.

 But it is not only about the snow.
 The scenery and the views you get between Keylong and Baralacha La will probably be the best that you can get in the entire Lahaul Valley.
 The beautiful lakes of Deepak Tal and Suraj Tal that you see near the pass may be small but are a giant in beauty.

 And then there are the stories related to the pass.
 One is the folklore related to Suraj Tal and the second one is of a ghost that is said to haunt this mountain.